-It’s time we demand that the large corporations that are profiting off these hardworking Chicago families with a revenue of over $50 million pay a fair minimum wage of at least $15 an hour.
+It’s time we demand that we demand a $15 an hour minimum wage in Chicago.
 That’s the minimum wage for true self-sufficiency in the city—and everyone who works for a living deserves to make enough money to meet their basic needs.

 A Real Investment in Our Children’s Education

-It’s time that our tax money is used to support our public school system and give our children the education they need and deserve instead of being handed over to predatory banks, greedy downtown developers and educational privatizers.
+It's time we take our tax money out of the hands of predatory banks, greedy downtown developers and education privatizers, and use it to support our public school system and give our children the education they need and deserve.

 Governance matters.
-Chicagoans deserve an Elected Representative School Board, not a mayoral-appointed and controlled yes-Board, to ensure accountability to the families of Chicago, not just to the Mayor.
+Chicagoans deserve an Elected Representative School Board, not a mayoral-appointed and controlled Board, to ensure accountability to the families of Chicago, not just to the Mayor.

-The choice is simple—we can continue to pad the profit margins of rich corporations and help the rich afford mansions, yachts and luxury office suites, or we can demand fair taxes so seniors get home healthcare, students get fully funded education, and the state’s most vulnerable families get the support they need.
+The choice is simple — we can continue to pad the profit margins of greedy corporations and help the rich afford mansions, yachts and luxury office suites, or we can demand fair taxes so seniors get home healthcare, students get fully funded education, and the state’s most vulnerable families get the support they need.
 We believe the rich should pay their fair share of taxes.
-Illinois is one of only a few states with a regressive flat income tax, which means a higher tax burden on the poorest workers.
+Illinois is one of only a few states with a regressive flat income tax, which means that a higher tax burden is placed on the poorest workers.
 It also means we don’t have the revenue we need to spark the economy and get people back to work.